Undergraduate Opportunities

 Visit our Democratic Engagement resources page to for actions like finding your representative, knowing your voter guidelines for Michigan, and bipartisan sources to learn about the issues.

-• Big Ten Voting Challenge
+• Big Ten Voting Challenge and voting rates

 Michigan Active Citizens: Alternative Spring Break is a Ginsberg Center sponsored program that offers acommunity service-learning experience during University of Michigan’s Spring Break.
 In the months leading up to the Spring Break, students learn about a particular area, community, and social issue while getting to know their group.
 During Spring Break, the groups travel by road to a selected site to learn about how community partners in these areas are addressing that social issue.